-Records requests or information on requesting records for Rappahannock Community College should be directed to Bill Doyle, V.P. of Finance and Administrative Services.
-He can be reached at Rappahannock Community College, 12745 College Drive, Glenns, VA 2314; 804-758-6706; email@example.com.
+Records requests or information on requesting records for Rappahannock Community College should be directed to Tara Walker, V.P. of Finance and Administrative Services.
+She can be reached at Rappahannock Community College, 12745 College Drive, Glenns, VA 2314; 804-758-6724; email@example.com.

 RCC’s Responsibilities in Responding to Your Request

 RCC must respond to your request within five working days of receiving it.
 “Day One” is considered the day after your request is received.
 The five-day period does not include weekends or holidays.